trickortweak/flickr-uploader/README.md

 * Q: Are you a python ninja?
 * A: No, sorry.
 I just picked up the language to write this script because python can easily be installed on a Synology Diskstation.

-* Q: Is this script feature compute and fully tested?
+* Q: Is this script feature complete and fully tested?
 * A: Nope.
 It's a work in progress.
 I've tested it as needed for my needs, but it's possible to build additional features by contributing to the script.